GrayStar/react-ts-boilerplate/README.md

 ### `npm run dev`

-Runs the app in the react-app in development mode.<br />
+Runs the app in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The browser will hot reload on save.<br />